If you are looking to avoid using knives when decorating with pumpkins this Fall, you’ll want to use these cute and creative no-carve pumpkin ideas!

 These bat pumpkins are adorable!
-All you need is some black paint, googly eyes and construction paper to make this pumpkin.
+All you need is some black paint, googly eyes, and construction paper to make this fun, no-carve pumpkin idea.

 As an office supplies addict, this pushpin pumpkin really appeals to me.
 And if you’re the artsy type, you can easily create geometric designs and patterns on your pumpkin using thumbtacks.

 This “boo” pumpkin is boo-tiful.
 A pretty ribbon, some buttons, and some hot glue are all that is needed to make your pumpkin look like this.

 Oh my word.
 This caterpillar pumpkin idea is adorable!
 Perfect if your kiddos are fans of The Very Hungry Caterpillar, too.
 You can change the color scheme of the caterpillar to match the book character.

 Why have I never thought of this?
 I love using washi tape, and the decoration possibilities are endless.